jackmparker/accordable.js/README.md

 A fully loaded yet lightweight jQuery accordion to fulfill all your accordion needs!
 Only 4k zipped!

 This is my first jQuery plugin.
-Any **courteous and constructive** critique is welcome
+Any **courteous and constructive** critique is welcome.

 ##Set Up